beneboy/deb-constrictor/README.md

 * extra_control_fields (dictionary of standard DPKG control field pairs, optional)
 * directories (array of dictionaries as per example above, optional)
 * links (array of dictionaries as per example above, optional)
+* configuration_files (array of strings, can be paths or globs to match multiple)
 * maintainer_scripts (dictionary as per example above, optional)
 * parent (string, optional, see parent section below)
 * deb_constrictor (dictionary, optional, see deb_constrictor section below).
 Valid keys are: